 Is the program limited to students of specific disciplines?
 No, students enrolled in a degree-granting program in any field of study are eligible to apply.
 The CLS Program actively seeks applicants in diverse fields of study, including STEM fields, law, medicine, and others.
 Applicants must clearly articulate how the target language relates to their academic field of interest and future career goals.

 Do I need to have my application reviewed by a campus representative before it is submitted to the program?
 No, you do not have to go through any particular office on your campus in order to apply to the CLS Program.
 However, the CLS Program urges you to make use of resources available on your campus to strengthen your application.
-This might be a Scholarships Office, Fellowship Office, Merit Awards office, a Study Abroad Office or International Programs Office, or your advisor.
+This might be a Scholarships Office, Fellowships Office, Merit Awards office, Study Abroad Office or International Programs Office, or your advisor.
 A campus writing center might also provide helpful feedback on your essays.

 The CLS Program does maintain a list of faculty members and administrators at colleges and universities nationwide who have volunteered to assist students with the CLS application process.
 Find CLS advisors on your campus.